Oil Ticks Higher After Challenging Week

-Crude prices rose on Monday as major producers said their deal to cut output is working.
+Crude prices rose for a second consecutive session Monday amid a supply disruption in Nigeria and as major producers said their deal to cut output is working.

 Continue Reading Below